erSubhashThapa/100daysofcode/r1-log.md

      I also have to consider the possibility that the mentions themselves will be over 280 characters.
 In that case I might make several tweet links to congratulate users in groups.

      This all complicates my code.
-I need to go to the drawing board tomorrow and figure out how to handle this. `tweetURL()` is going to become bug and clunky if I don't organize this.
+I need to go to the drawing board tomorrow and figure out how to handle this. `tweetURL()` is going to become big and clunky if I don't organize this.

    ## Renaming My Repository